nialloulton/AutoMMM/README.md

 4. If you disagree with a reviewer's feedback, discuss it respectfully and try to find a consensus.
 5. Once all feedback has been addressed and the maintainers are satisfied with the changes, the pull request will be merged.

-Thank you for your interest in contributing to AutoMediaAI, and we look forward to collaborating with you!
+Thank you for your interest in contributing to AutoMMM.ai, and we look forward to collaborating with you!

 ## License
-AutoMediaAI is released under the MIT License.
+AutoMMM.ai is released under the MIT License.